 - Management-related issues

-- If a member leaves, or dies, or is found incompetent, how LLC will be dealt
+- If a member leaves, dies, or is found incompetent, how LLC will be dealt

 - How and when the LLC may be dissolved

-Many LLC formation services such as ZenBusiness provide you with an Operating Agreement draft in their basic package.
+Many LLC formation services such as ZenBusiness provide you with an Operating Agreement draft in their basic package for free.
 Moreover, you can opt for an add-on service or the package which offers to customize your LLC Operating Agreement.

 After Drafting the Operating Agreement